realms-team/sol/README.md

 ## JSON representation

-A [JSON](http://json.org/) representation is used when the Objects are stored in a database.
+A [JSON](http://json.org/) representation is used:
+ * when the Objects are stored in a database
+ * when manipulating Objects

 We use clean indentation for easier readability in these examples.
 An efficient implementation SHOULD represent the entire JSON string on a single line.